UCB-MIDS/w241/week_11/yoga_mississippi_banks_did.md

-Mississipping Bank Data
+Mississipping Causal Bank Data
 ================
 Alex
 1/8/2020

-We can esstimte the difference-in-difference regressions that are reported in section 6.1.
+We can estimate the difference-in-difference regressions that are reported in section 6.1.
 Let’s do so\!

 # Get Data